Import bookmarks and history from other browsers in Safari on Mac

 Automatically import bookmarks and history from Firefox and Chrome

-When you use Safari after using Firefox or Chrome, a notice at the bottom of the Favorites or Top Sites page asks you if you want to keep imported bookmarks and history.
-Your choices are:
+When you use Safari after using Firefox or Chrome, a notice at the bottom of the Favourites or Top Sites page asks you if you want to keep imported bookmarks and history.
+Do one of the following:

-You can return to the Favorites or Top Sites page to import the items at another time.
-To see the Favorites or Top Sites page, choose Bookmarks > Show Favorites or Show Top Sites (the menu item changes based on what you’ve chosen from the "New windows open with” pop-up menu in Safari General preferences).
+Decide later: Return to the Favourites or Top Sites page and import the items at another time.
+To see the Favourites or Top Sites page, choose Bookmarks > Show Favourites or Show Top Sites (the menu item changes based on what you’ve chosen from the "New windows open with" pop-up menu in Safari General preferences).
 See Change General preferences.

 Manually import bookmarks and history from Firefox or Chrome